shivanand217/System-Design---Clean-Code/README.md

 ### Databases

 * Lost Update
-* ACID property of relational DB
+* ACID(Atomicity, Consistency, Isolation, Durability) property of relational DB.
 * Why isolation?
     * Dirty Read - A Dirty read is the situation when a transaction reads a data that has not yet been committed.
     * Non Repeatable read - Non Repeatable read occurs when a transaction reads same row twice, and get a different value each time.